-- The soil - The potential for the tree species to cause soil drying; - The size of the tree: - The proximity of the tree to the foundations: - The likely climatic conditions in the locality.
+- i.
+The soil. - ii.
+The potential for the tree species to cause soil drying. - iii.
+The size of the tree. - iv.
+The proximity of the tree to the foundations. - v.
+The likely climatic conditions in the locality.

 These factors are considered in greater detail in the following sections.